PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 ![Primary Command Buffers](images/multithreading_on.png)

-[Android Profiler](https://developer.android.com/studio/profile/android-profiler) can be useful to see if the process of command buffers recording takes a significant part of frame time (and therefore frame time can be noticeably reduced by multi-threading this process).
+[Android Profiler](https://developer.android.com/studio/profile/android-profiler) can be useful to see if the process of command buffers recording takes a significant part of frame time.
+If this is the case then frame time can be noticeably reduced by multi-threading this process.

 ![Android Profiler Capture](images/android_profiler.png)
 _Android Profiler capture_